ZJONSSON/clues/README.md

 * Any [array whose last element is a function](#using-special-arrays-to-define-functions) will be evaluated as a function...
 Angular style
 * Any function explicitly named [`$private`](#making-anonymous-functions-private) (regardless of the property name) will not be accessible directly
 * Any function explicitly named `$noThrow` will return any error as an object not as a rejection (similar to `__` prefix in argument names)
+* ES6 arrow functions will be resoleved as regular functions with same `this` context

 That's pretty much it.